lq199612/Multilayer-network-2.5D-visualization/README.md

 #### Table view

-Table view present detailed multilayer-network information, it's column attributes has node ID 、layer 、degree（degree sum if node has children node）、weight (weight sum)、neighbor node .
+Table view present detailed multilayer-network information, it's column attributes has node ID 、layer 、degree（or degree sum if node has children node）、weight (or weight sum)、neighbor node .
 And you can sort the table according to those column attributes.